-Designed specifically for IoT use cases, Greengrass powers the edge devices to act on the data, right at the source, on a real-time basis.
-For storage, analytics and management, Greengrass uses the AWS public cloud platform—bringing seamless integration experience.
-Greengrass’ local resource access feature Greengrass Core devices to use local device resources like cameras, serial ports, or GPUs so that device applications can quickly access and process local data.
+Designed specifically for IoT use cases, Greengrass powers edge devices to act on the data at the source in real-time.
+Greengrass uses the AWS public cloud platform for storage, analytics and management—bringing a seamless integration experience.
+Greengrass’ local resource access feature allows Greengrass Core devices to use local device resources like cameras, serial ports, or GPUs so that device applications can quickly access and process local data.

 5. AWS Snowcone:

-Launched in June this year, Snowcone is the latest and smallest member of AWS Snow family, designed specifically for uses cases in remote environments where network connectivity is a challenge.
+Launched in June this year, Snowcone is the latest and smallest member of the AWS Snow family, designed specifically for use cases in remote environments where network connectivity is a challenge.
 This highly secure potable device weighs in at 2.1 kg with 8 terabytes of usable storage.
-Some key use cases of the device include content distribution, industrial IoT, drones, video content creation and transportation.
-Customers can use this device or AWS Snowball Like to run edge computing workloads that use AWS IoT Greengrass or Amazon EC2 instances, or to collect, process, and transfer data to AWS.
+Some critical use cases of the device include content distribution, industrial IoT, drones, video content creation and transportation.
+Customers can use this device or AWS Snowball to run edge computing workloads using AWS IoT Greengrass or Amazon EC2 instances, collecting, processing, and transferring data to AWS.

 Think your business needs to get edge computing or cloud computing to its technology stack?
 Get in touch with the AWS cloud service provider experts at Rapyder today!
 Contact us now for a free consultation

 STAY UP TO DATE WITH OUR NEWSLETTER

 Sign-up for our Newsletter to receive insights, research and expert articles on AWS Services, Cloud Migration, DevOps and other technologies.